SGT-Winters/OS-3502-Assigments/README.md

 * Use multiple threads performing transfers between same accounts

 #### Approach
 Phase 3 uses mutex locks to protect shared resources and introduces a way to detect deadlocks during runtime.
-Each thread trys to move money from one account to another while at the same time acquiring locks on both accounts.
-I added a delay and a lock ordering that makes it so that each threads waits for each other, showcasing a potential deadlock scenario.
-I then created monitoring system, detect_report, that runs consistantly to check the system's progress.
+Each thread tries to move money from one account to another while at the same time acquiring locks on both accounts.
+I added a delay and a lock ordering that makes it so that each thread waits for each other, showcasing a potential deadlock scenario.
+I then created monitoring system, detect_report, that runs consistently to check the system's progress.
 It uses atomic variables to keep track of the last time progress was done by any thread.
-If it detects that no progress has happened for more than a certain time frame, it detects and reports that a deadlock has occurred.
-It the prints information about the locks and the time it waited.
+If it detects that no progress has occurred for more than a certain time frame, it detects and reports that a deadlock has occurred.
+It then prints information about the locks and the time it waited.

 ### Phase 4
 Add on to Phase 3 but fixes the problem of deadlocks<br><br>